Private Blind Model Averaging - Distributed, Non-interactive, and Convergent: Limitations Discussion

-To provide a non-data-dependent clipping bound in CIFAR-10 data, we determined the clipping bound on the CIFAR-100 dataset (here: $34.854$); its similar data distribution encompasses the output distribution of the pretraining reasonably well.
+\denseparagraph{Input Clipping.} We require bounded input data for a bounded sensitivity.
+In many pretraining methods like SimCLR, no natural bound exists, thus we norm-clip the input data by a constant $c$.
+To provide a data-independent $c$ on CIFAR-10 and EMNIST, $c$ is based on CIFAR-100 (here: $34.854$); its similar data distribution encompasses the output distribution of the pretraining reasonably well.
+For CIFAR-100, $c$ is based on CIFAR-10 (here: $34.157$).